jedi4ever/bashpack/README.md

 ### Dependencies

-- to pack a node binary in the bashpack file, it needs to be available in your path , or specified by hand with --node-binary option
 - the bashpack.run file uses uuencode, bzip2 , tar .
 These need to be in your path when running the bashpack.run file

 ### Native modules